 Dark current, and the associated emergence of bad pixels, and the amount of geometric distortion will continue to be monitored during bi-annual check-outs.
 Images acquired during the Mars Gravity Assist will enable us to validate the lab flat fields.
-A better understanding of the FC flat future. and in-field stray light characteristics may require reprocessing 01 data in tne
+A better understanding of the FC flat field response and in-field stray light characteristics may require reprocessing of data in the future.